-The Bank will adequately conduct and manage activities for collection of NPLs as long as it assesses that collection activities are economically justified, i.e., as long as there are possibilities of collection.
-The Bank holds that it is no longer economically justified to attempt collection in the following instances:
+The Bank will conduct activities for collection of NPLs as long as it assesses that collection activates are economically justified, i.e., as long as there are possibilities of collection.
+The Bank holds that it is no longer economic justified to attempt collection in the following instances:

-- Severe difficulties in collection including death of the borrower or pledge debtor; - Lack of assets for execution/enforcement procedure; - Prolonged periods without collection and no prospects of further collection; and - Debt amount is low and does not justify the use of the Bank's effort and resources for collection.
+- Severe difficulties in collection including death of the borrower or pledge debtor; - Lack of assets for execution/enforcement procedure; - Prolonged period without collection and no prospects of further collection; and - Debt amount is low and does not justify the use of the Bank's effort and resources for collection.